ChiccoDorato/RayCharles/README.md

 Again, `dub build --compiler ldc2` select another compiler (not particularly useful for this command).
 For more informations use the `--help` option.

-**Animations.** It is also possible to generate animations through the script.
-Declare a variable named "angle" in the txt file to render and a camera which exploit this variable, then type in the shell
+**Animations.** It is also possible to generate animations: declare a variable named "angle" in the txt file to render and a camera which exploits this variable, then type in the shell

 ```bash
 $ ./RayCharles.sh inputScene.txt animationName
 ```

 and the file animationName.mp4 will be inserted into the animations subdirectory.
-All the frames are collected into the pngFrames subdirectory.
+All the frames are collected in the pngFrames subdirectory.

 ## Examples
 **Demo.**